● REC — Casting & Auditions Guide

-Acting and modeling auditions, casting calls, agent guides, headshot tips, and everything you need to build a career in front of the camera.
+Acting and modeling auditions, casting calls, agent guides, headshot tips, self-tape technique — everything you need to build a career in front of the camera, laid out like a call sheet.

 Getting Started